Search ⌘K

 Example 1:

-Jane took out a loan of $420,000 to purchase an investment property.
-She rented out the property for one year, starting in September 2021.
+In March 2024, Jane took out a loan of $720,000 to purchase an investment property in Brisbane.
+She listed the property for rent straight away and had tenants in place from 1 April 2024.

 Example 2: